-Open-lineage family.
-A family system found in pre-industrial Europe in which family relationships are closely intertwined with the local community.
+Open lineage family.
+A family system found in preindustrial Europe in which family relationships are closely intertwined with the local community.

 Organization.
-A relatively large group of individuals that is formally organized for the purpose of attaining a goal.
+A large group of individuals that is formally organized for the purpose of attaining a goal.

 Organized crime.
 Criminal activities carried out by organizations established as businesses.

 Participatory democracy.
 A system of democracy in which all members of a group or community participate collectively in major decisions.
-Most nation-states today are too large and complex for participatory democracy to be a feasible form of government.
+Most nation states today are too large and complex for participatory democracy to be a feasible form of government.

 Patriarchy.
 Social organization that structures the dominance of men over women.

 Patrilineal descent.
-The practice of tracing kinship through only the male line.
-See also Matrilineal descent.
+The practice of tracing kinship only through the male line.
+(See also Matrilineal descent.)

 Peasants.
-People in agrarian societies who produce food from the land using traditional farming methods of plow and animal power; farm workers in agrarian societies.
+People in agrarian societies who produce food from the land, using traditional farming methods of plow and animal power.
+Farm workers in agrarian societies.

 Personal crime.
-Crime directed against individuals.
+Crime directed against people.

 Personality.
 The consistent pattern of attitudes and beliefs that an individual projects to the social world.